Beagle Temperament, Energy Level, and Lifestyle Fit

 Independence vs. Attachment

-• Following scents without hesitation
+• Will follow scents without hesitation

-• Checking in with owners periodically
+• Check in with owners periodically

 Beagles and Apartment Living

-Important considerations:
+Key considerations:

-• Regular daily exercise is essential
+• Daily exercise is essential

-• Barking can be an issue without training
+• Barking must be managed through training

-• Mental stimulation helps prevent restlessness
+• Mental stimulation prevents boredom

 Compatibility With Other Pets

-Beagles typically do well in multi-pet households, especially with other dogs.
+Beagles usually do well in multi-pet households.

 Why they integrate well: